-As the second largest city in Portugal, Porto is considered the capital of the north it is one of the Iberian Peninsula’s major urban areas.
+As the second largest city in Portugal, Porto is considered the capital of the north and one of the Iberian Peninsula’s major urban areas.

-Named as a world heritage site by UNESCO it is one of the oldest European centres.
-Located along the Douro River estuary in northern Portugal 2 miles from the river’s mouth on the Atlantic Ocean and 175 miles north of Lisbon it is a city with a long and vibrant history.
+Named as a World Heritage Site by UNESCO, Porto is one of the oldest European centres.
+Located along the Douro River estuary in northern Portugal – 2 miles from the river’s mouth on the Atlantic Ocean and 175 miles north of Lisbon – it is a city with a long and vibrant history.

-Porto is often described as having a Dickensian feel and it certainly has bags of atmosphere with its old, cobbled streets and fascinating building.
-For many visitors Porto’s most distinctive characteristics is that of ‘faded grandeur’.
+Porto is often described as having a Dickensian feel and it certainly has bags of atmosphere with its old, cobbled streets and fascinating buildings.
+For many visitors, Porto’s most distinctive characteristic is that of ‘faded grandeur’.
 There are very few other European cities remaining that can do ‘faded grandeur’ at the same scale.
-It has impressive architecture all with varying degrees of preservation with a mix of Baroque, Neoclassical and splash of Belle Epoque.
+It has impressive architecture, all with varying degrees of preservation, with a mix of Baroque, Neoclassical and splash of Belle Epoque.

-Since the Roman period, the Ribeira has been Porto’s commercial area, when the shipping port which gave the city its name.
-Over the next 2000 years it grew into a major hub for shipments from across the world.
+The Ribeira has been Porto’s commercial area since the Roman period, when the shipping port gave the city its name.
+Over the next 2,000 years it grew into a major hub for shipments from across the world.

-The River Douro crosses the region, it enters Portugal between the ravines and mountains of the interior to flow through the entire World Heritage landscape.
-This is where the Port and Douro wines are produced.
+The River Douro crosses the region, entering Portugal between the ravines and mountains of the interior to flow through the entire World Heritage landscape.
+This is where Port and Douro wines are produced.
 It is from here that the wine is sent to the lodges at Vila Nova de Gaia, as the cruises touring the region make their way upriver.
-The 72-meter hight Dom Luis I bridge is on one of Porto’s most iconic, spanning the River Douro carting traffic on two levels.
+The 72-meter high Dom Luis I bridge is one of Porto’s most iconic, spanning the River Douro and carting traffic on two levels.
 It was completed in 1886, and to this day still carries traffic from the Ribeira to Vila Nova de Gaia.

 The shopping heart of Porto can be found east of the centre.
-Rua Santa Catarina is a shop lined, pedestrian street stretching from Praca da Batalha to Marques de Pombal.
-There is an impressive mix of shops from big names to small boutiques, small bakeries, cafes, and barber shops.
+Rua Santa Catarina is a shop-lined, pedestrian street stretching from Praca da Batalha to Marques de Pombal.
+There is an impressive mix of shops, from big names to small boutiques, bakeries, cafes, and barber shops.

 Our experts say